neat-php/object/readme.md

 ```

-Then initialize the object manager using the static create factory:
+Then initialize the object manager:
 ```php
 <?php